jpweber/jpweber.io/content/blog/a-look-at-tokenrequest-api.md

 You can further validate that this token is what you expect by putting decoding it with [https://jwt.io](https://jwt.io).

-That covers requesting a bound service account token in *client* application.
-Next we need to see how we can validate that token from the *server* side.
+That covers requesting a bound service account token in the *client* application.
+Next, we need to see how we can validate that token from the *server* side.

 The `token-server` needs a service account just like the `token-client` but we also need to create a `RoleBinding` to allow it to talk with the `TokenReview` API.